pythonindia/inpycon-blog/CONTRIBUTING.md

 -->
 - Reviews to Pull Request created can be requested by mentioning **@pythonindia/pycon-2018-team** in the Pull Request body or comments

-- Anyone is free to Review any Pull Request but merge access will be limited to the Web Working Group of PyCon India 2018
+- Anyone is free to Review any Pull Request but merge access will be limited to the Web Working Group of PyCon India Blog

 - Feature Changes will be reviewed by the Web Working Group or other contributors, while Hotfixes can be merged without a review or even directly pushed by the Web Working group without the need of a PR